tomato-300yen/slides/lab/isa/isa-3-memo.md

 Therefore, replacing pre-condition $M^{\sharp}$ with more precise one does not ensure that the result is more precise.

 ### Adapting the Analysis to Use a Different Abstraction

+What if we want to use another abstraction.

+The analysis of
+- expression
+- input

+is essentially non-relational abstraction and it has to be modified.

+However, in general, overall structure of the analysis doesn't need to be modified.

+### Soundness theorem using best abstraction

+We can also use best abstraction function $\alpha$ instead of $\gamma$.

+- $\alpha ( \llbracket C \rrbracket_{\mathscr{P}} (M)) \sqsubseteq \llbracket C \rrbracket^{\sharp}_{\mathscr{P}} (\alpha (M))$

+## 3.4 The Design of an Abstract Interpreter

+We will summarize the process we have followed in this chapter.

+General three steps to construct a static analysis:
+- fix the reference concrete semantics
+- select the abstraction
+- derive analysis algorithm

+This division of the analysis design into independent steps is important
+- for the construction of a static analysis
+- when a static analysis needs to be improved ( a static analysis is imprecise )

+Common case a static analysis is imprecise:
+- abstraction is coarse
+- algorithm return overly approximated result for the sake of cost
+- concrete semantics is too coarse to express the properties of interest